paradigmxyz/reth/README.md

 ### Build & Test

-Rust minimum required version to build this project is 1.65.0 published 02.11.2022
+Rust minimum required version to build this project is 1.65.0 published 02.11.2022.

-Prerequisites:
-- Debian
-  - `libclang`
-  - `libclang-dev`
+See the book for detailed instructions on how to build from [source](https://paradigmxyz.github.io/reth/installation/source.html).

 To fully test Reth, you will need to have [Geth installed](https://geth.ethereum.org/docs/getting-started/installing-geth), but it is possible to run a subset of tests without Geth.

 First, clone the repository: